gcc-mirror/gcc/gcc/config/m32r/predicates.md

   return UINT16_P (INTVAL (op));
 })

-;; Return true if OP is a register or signed 16 bit value for ;; compares.
+;; Return true if OP is a register or signed 16-bit value for ;; compares.

 (define_predicate "reg_or_cmp_int16_operand"